HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 ```shell
 eddy --imain=sub-OAS30001_dwi.nii.gz --mask=sub-OAS30001_b0_bet_mask.nii.gz --acqp=acqparams.txt --index=index.txt --bvecs=sub-OAS30001_dwi.bvec --bvals=sub-OAS30001_dwi.bval --out=../eddy/eddy_corrected
 ```
+To be able to run the next step, we will copy the eddy-corrected DWI scan for one subject into our working directory.
+Make sure you are in this directory: `~/data/diffusionMRI/sourcedata/sub-OAS30001/dwi` (you can use the command `pwd` to print your working directory), and then type this command:
+`cp ../../../processed_sourcedata/sub-OAS30001/eddy/sub-OAS30001_eddy_corrected.nii.gz .`

 Now let's compare the raw DWI scan vs. after eddy correction, can you see differences?
-You can load the two images with `fsleyes`.
+You can load the two images (`sub-OAS30001_dwi.nii.gz` and `sub-OAS30001_eddy_corrected.nii.gz`) with `fsleyes`.

-Let's look at one example together where artifacts are visible!

 ** **It’s always important to inspect images after preprocessing steps!
 Many software (including FSL) have automated QC frameworks available to help go through all the outputs.
 You can find more information on eddyQC from FSL here if you want to try it: <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddyqc>**